Water: Health and pollution

 Water fit for human consumption is called drinking water or potable water.
 Water that is not potable may be made potable by filtration or distillation, or by a range of other methods.
 More than 660 million people do not have access to safe drinking water.

 Water that is not fit for drinking but is not harmful to humans when used for swimming or bathing is called by various names other than potable or drinking water, and is sometimes called safe water, or "safe for bathing".
 Chlorine is a skin and mucous membrane irritant that is used to make water safe for bathing or drinking.
 Its use is highly technical and is usually monitored by government regulations (typically 1 part per million (ppm) for drinking water, and 1–2 ppm of chlorine not yet reacted with impurities for bathing water).
 Water for bathing may be maintained in satisfactory microbiological condition using chemical disinfectants such as chlorine or ozone or by the use of ultraviolet light.

 Water reclamation is the process of converting wastewater (most commonly sewage, also called municipal wastewater) into water that can be reused for other purposes.
 There are 2.3 billion people who reside in nations with water scarcities, which means that each individual receives less than 1700 m3 of water annually.
 380 e9m3 of municipal wastewater are produced globally each year.

 Freshwater is a renewable resource, recirculated by the natural hydrologic cycle, but pressures over access to it result from the naturally uneven distribution in space and time, growing economic demands by agriculture and industry, and rising populations.
 Currently, nearly a billion people around the world lack access to safe, affordable water.
 In 2000, the United Nations established the Millennium Development Goals for water to halve by 2015 the proportion of people worldwide without access to safe water and sanitation.
 Progress toward that goal was uneven, and in 2015 the UN committed to the Sustainable Development Goals of achieving universal access to safe and affordable water and sanitation by 2030.
 Poor water quality and bad sanitation are deadly; some five million deaths a year are caused by water-related diseases.
-The World Health Organization estimates that safe water could prevent 1.4 million child deaths from diarrhoea each year.
+The World Health Organization estimates that safe water could prevent 1.4 million child deaths from diarrhea each year.

 In developing countries, 90% of all municipal wastewater still goes untreated into local rivers and streams.
 Some 50 countries, with roughly a third of the world's population, also suffer from medium or high water scarcity and 17 of these extract more water annually than is recharged through their natural water cycles.
 The strain not only affects surface freshwater bodies like rivers and lakes, but it also degrades groundwater resources.